Getting Started

 Note

-The Web Application has the port 50120 as default port.
+The Web Application uses the TCP port 50120 as default port.
 If this collides with another application you can change the port with passing the argument TimeTaggerServer.exe -p 50120.

 The Web Application allows you to work with your Time Tagger interactively.
 We will now use the Time Tagger’s internal test signal to measure a cross correlation between two channels as an example.